quidphp/main/README.md

 ## License
 **QuidPHP/Main** is available as an open-source software under the [MIT license](LICENSE).

+## Documentation
+**QuidPHP/Main** documentation is being written.
+Once ready, it will be available at https://quidphp.github.io/project.

 ## Installation
 **QuidPHP/Main** can be easily installed with [Composer](https://getcomposer.org).
 It is available on [Packagist](https://packagist.org/packages/quidphp/main).
 ``` bash